aclary100-bit/keithley/Instrument_Examples/Series_2400_Graphical/2450-SMU/Measuring_IV_Characteristics_of_FETs/Load_and_Run_TSP_code_from_Python/README.md

 # Load and Run TSP code from Python

-This directory holds code example for loading TSP functions from a TSP file and then using them from Python.
+This directory holds a code example for loading TSP functions from a TSP file and then using them from Python.
 Typically, the TSP file is written/debugged/tested using TSP Toolkit.

 The example performs an IDVD on MOSFET using two 2450 SourceMeter.
-It also measured the gate leakage current for each Vds-Ids point.
+It also measures the gate leakage current for each Vds-Ids point.

 Consult 2450 User Manual for DUT connection and TSPLINK Node number configurations.